How F8 helps with Gut and Digestion Issues

 Avoid processed foods or anything you might look at and think “Why is the good stuff always the worst for you?”
-Odds are, anything like that isn’t really good for you to begin with, and especially not good for your digestion.
+Odds are, anything like that isn’t really good for you to begin with, and it’s especially not good for your digestion.
 Take care to eat a balanced diet of fruits and vegetables, proteins, and even sugars to do what’s best for your body!

 Plenty of Fiber

 It’s common knowledge that fiber is beneficial for good digestion.
 Fiber rich foods can make all the difference if you are experiencing digestion problems and want a more natural approach first.
 Foods with plenty of fiber include, but are not limited to: avocados, pears, broccoli, bananas, prunes, artichokes, pistachios, and even popcorn!
 Minus the heavy butter of course.
 These foods can be worked into your daily diet to help your digestion easily.